fburkard/DataModellingPostgres/README.md

 test.ipynb: basic testing for the created tables and inserted data. etl.ipynb: executes insert statements for individual tables.
 Attention: not all files are selected to insert data. etl.py: selects all data from files and inserts selected data into the database.
 Attention: All files are selected.
 For entering data from log_files to the time_table the improved version of "copy_from" is used.
+If "copy_from" should not be used, the files sql.queries.py and etl.py have to be adjusted accordingly.

 ## State and justify your database schema design and ETL pipeline